SantiagoRivera92/edopro-custom-banlists/site/plus/banlist.md

 Cards with (!!) after their status are considered potentially problematic and might get removed from the format in the future.

+Cards marked as Illegal here are also Illegal in regular CC, but we are considering introducing them.
+Note this does not guarantee it ever makes it into CC++.The philosophy of this format can be summarized in: No Extra Deck based omninegates and no Link 2 and below extension.
+Payoffs are kept at a level where you cannot make multiple negations turn 1, so decks are forced to prioritize follow-up and grind game.

 | Card name | Status |
 | :-- | :-- |